openminted/omtd-registry/README.md

     registry:2
     ```

-2. Add/Modify the following json file `/etc/docker/daemon.json` with the proper values to each docker machine.
+2. Add/Modify the following json file `/etc/docker/daemon.json` with the proper values quantity each docker machine.

     ```json
     {